Ropticus/Suilder-docs/docs/configuration/entity-classes.md

 // Create an engine with the table builder
 IEngine engine = new Engine(tableBuilder);
 ```
+!!! tip
-> **Note:** if you have multiple engines and need different configurations for each one, you can create multiple `TableBuilder`.
+    If you have multiple engines and need different configurations for each one, you can create multiple `TableBuilder`.

 ## Inheritance patterns
 The inheritance patterns work different in Suilder, because it never generates automatically any SQL clause depending on your class structure.
 Each class is mapped to only one table and it works like an alias of the table.